Overview

 1. From the Settings menu, tap User-Defined PIDs

-2. Tap the Transmission Fluid Temp PID and select the Edit option.
+2. Tap the arrow by the Transmission Fluid Temp PID to open the PID editor.

 3. Scroll down to the OBD Information section and edit the Module/Header value.